pmndrs/zustand/docs/guides/auto-generating-selectors.md

 };
 ```

 The usage is the same as a React store.
+If you have a store like this:

 ```typescript
 import { createStore } from "zustand";